liuchengxu/space-vim/README.md

 space-vim is a vim distribution for vim plugins and resources, compatible with Vim and NeoVim.

-It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), espcially in key bindings and GUI. if have ever tried spaceamcs, you will find spacevim is very similar to it in user experience.
+It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), espcially in key bindings and GUI. if have ever tried spacemacs, you will find spacevim is very similar to it in user experience.

-The distribution is completely customisable using `.spacevim`, which is equivalent to `.spacemacs` in spacemacs.
+The distribution is completely customizable using `.spacevim`, which is equivalent to `.spacemacs` in spacemacs.

 ![screenshot](docs/img/screenshot.png)

 ## Features

 - **Beautiful interface:** I have also written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.

-    As space-vim-dark is intended for Terminal vim and have not optimized for GUI vim.
-I recommend you try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim), which looks nice in GUI vim.
+    As space-vim-dark is intended for Terminal vim and have not been optimized for GUI vim, I recommend you try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim), which looks nice in GUI vim.

 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands.

-    Meanwhile, the whole key bindings have been well adapted for vim for the lack of something alike helm in emacs.
+    Meanwhile, the whole key bindings have been well adapted for vim for the lack of great plugins similar to helm in emacs.
 Most key bindings are limited to no more than two keystrokes without counting `<Leader>` or `<LocalLeader>` in, e.g. <kbd>SPC x d</kbd> to delete trailing whitespaces.

-    For different language layers, `<LocalLeader>` which is `,` as default in space-vim, can be seen as the major-mode prefix in spacemacs.
+    For different language layers, `<LocalLeader>`, <kbd>,</kbd> as default in space-vim, can be seen as the major-mode prefix in spacemacs.

+## For whom?

+- the vim beginners
+- the users using both vim and spacemacs

+If you have been a vimmer for quite a while, just pick out the part you are interested in. space-vim is well-organized due to the layers concept, you can easily find what you want.

 ## Install